streptomyces/ripper/README.md

 ln -s ${rodeodir}/confs ./

 # Make the various directories where output will be placed.
-for hcd in rodout rideout sqlite gbkcache orgnamegbk rodeohtml; do if [[ ! -d $hcd ]]; then mkdir $hcd fi
+for hcd in rodout ripout sqlite gbkcache orgnamegbk rodeohtml; do if [[ ! -d $hcd ]]; then mkdir $hcd fi